 In 2002, I completed my feature directorial debut with The Devil’s Filmmaker: BOHICA, a darkly comic mockumentary about independent film production.
 BOHICA was acquired and released to home video in 2004.

-I currently run a Final Cut Pro consulting business; I have worked as a feature film and video editor as well as a Final Cut Pro technical consultant, and in 2008, was proud to have contributed my skills to Obama for America as an editor in the campaign's Chicago New Media headquarters.
+From 2001 to 2008 I ran a Final Cut Pro consulting business; I have worked as a feature film and video editor as well as a Final Cut Pro technical consultant, and in 2008, was proud to have contributed my skills to Obama for America as an editor in the campaign's Chicago New Media headquarters.

-I am currently finishing a novel, Drip (a gothic bromance), which I adapted from an original screenplay.
+I am currently promoting my debut novel, Drip: A Gothic Bromance, which I adapted from my original screenplay.

 Obama for America (Volunteer new media editing)